 Flexible Functionality

 Who knows what the future may bring?
 Phase 2 homes are designed to maximize flexibility.
 The large living room and dining room combo space can be used in a variety of ways.
 Bedrooms can be used as offices, studios or multi-use rooms.
 Unfinished basements create lots of future flexibility.
 All of the Phase 1 production homes included a super dry, well day-lighted, and livable unfinished basement.
 Homeowners love them.
 They are not your grandma's dark, dank basement.
 Most Phase 1 homeowners have finished their basements to suit the needs of their household.
+In the Phase 2 Ponderosa model, the basement can be left unfinished or for a very economical cost per square foot can be finished with or without a kitchen.
+A Ponderosa with a finished basement will also come with a separate entrance so the basement could be permitted as an ADU with the County.

 Who knows what the future may bring?
 Phase 2 homes are designed to maximize flexibility.
 The large living room and dining room combo space can be used in a variety of ways.
 Bedrooms can be used as offices, studios or multi-use rooms.
 Unfinished basements create lots of future flexibility.
 All of the Phase 1 production homes included a super dry, well day-lighted, and livable unfinished basement.
 Homeowners love them.
 They are not your grandma's dark, dank basement.
 Most Phase 1 homeowners have finished their basements to suit the needs of their household.
+In the Phase 2 Ponderosa model, the basement can be left unfinished or for a very economical cost per square foot can be finished with or without a kitchen.
+A Ponderosa with a finished basement will also come with a separate entrance so the basement could be permitted as an ADU with the County.

 How can I personalize my home?

 Standardized home designs are important to reducing construction costs, but you will still have opportunities to personalize your home.
 All of the homes will come with standard features.
 You will be able to choose an upgrade for some of those features at an extra cost.
-The job of the Spec Review Team (SRT), which is made up of Phase 2 Homebuyers, is to choose our homes' standard features and also options and upgrades.
-If you like interior design, joining the SRT may be for you.

 Standardized home designs are important to reducing construction costs, but you will still have opportunities to personalize your home.
 All of the homes will come with standard features.
 You will be able to choose an upgrade for some of those features at an extra cost.
-The job of the Spec Review Team (SRT), which is made up of Phase 2 Homebuyers, is to choose our homes' standard features and also options and upgrades.
-If you like interior design, joining the SRT may be for you.